 As you scroll through the clips, determine if they are from Camera A or Camera B and enter in the letter A or B in the Camera column on the logging submit form.
 Camera A typically films the teachers, while Camera B films the students and other angles or close-ups of meetings.
 Normally the Card # tells you which camera it is (Card 1A = Camera A), but it doesn’t hurt to look at the footage to make sure.

-Once the logging ticket has been prepared, update information on Sharepoint.
-Sharepoint is set up the same as the logging ticket, so information can just be copied and pasted from your Excel document into the Sharepoint database.
+Once the logging ticket has been prepared, update information on SharePoint.
+SharePoint is set up the same as the logging ticket, so information can just be copied and pasted from your Excel document into the SharePoint database.

 8. Production Cycle Processes: Delivery/Encoding